coders-school/stl/01-containers/02-associative-containers/00-intro.md

 ## What is an associative container?

-It's a container, in which elements are stored in predefined order.
+It's a container, in which elements are stored in a predefined order.
 <!-- .element: class="fragment fade-in" -->

 ___